Yasmine091/Crealivity/README.md

 ### 👩🏻‍💻 About Me

 I’m a **software engineer** and the mind behind **[Crealivity](https://crealivity.eu/)**.
-Development isn’t just my job — it’s my passion.
+Development isn’t just my job, it’s my passion.
 I love building side projects, experimenting with new technologies, and sharing useful tools with the community.

 I started coding at 12 (thanks to Visual Basic ✨), and I’ve been hooked ever since.
 By day I work as a full-stack developer; by night I tinker with side projects, explore new stacks, and keep Crealivity moving forward.